errm/charts/README.md

 This is the source for my personal helm repo.

+After editing anything in a chart:
+* update the version number in `Chart.yaml`
-After editing anything run `rake` to regenerate the indexes, html or build packages as required.
+* run `rake` to package the new version
+* add the generated files from `docs/` to git